Fragility-aware Classification for Understanding Risk and Improving Generalization: Supplementary Experiments

 The training epochs are determined by the early stopping strategy, i.e., if the validation loss does not decrease for 30 epochs, the training will stop.
 Then, we will select the model with the best validation loss during the training process as our final model.
 For the learning rate, we consider the ``reduce learning rate on plateau'' strategy with the patience of 5 epochs and a factor of 0.1, i.e., if the validation loss does not decrease for 5 epochs, the learning rate will be reduced by a factor of 0.1.

-The above hyperparameters are the same for both ERM and FI-based ResNet.
+{ The above hyperparameters are the same for both ERM and FI-based ResNet.
 For the FI-based model, we also need to specify the coefficient of the FI-induced regularizer in \eqref{eq:fi_def_loss_nn}.
-We set the coefficient to $0.1$ in all experiments based on the Bayesian optimization results.
+We select the coefficient to $\lambda_0 \in \{10, 100\}$ in all experiments based on the the performance on the validations sets.